 Enjoy a refreshing swim at Million Dollar Beach (entry is free) while taking in the stunning scenery of paragliders soaring overhead, historic boats cruising by, and the majestic Adirondack Mountains enveloping you.
 For an unparalleled panoramic view of the village, lake, and mountains, take a moderate 1.5-mile hike up Prospect Mountain, or drive up the scenic Prospect Mountain Memorial Highway for only $10 and hop on the shuttle to reach the summit.
 There are plenty more hiking opportunities to explore, such as the Pinnacle, Pilot Knob, and Buck Mountain.

-Transport yourself back in time to 18th-century living at Fort William Henry and tour the site where two world powers fought for control of North America. (admission $11-$22) Rock out to free live music at the Lake George Summer Concert Series Wednesday nights in picturesque Shepard Park, and take in a free fireworks show on Thursdays starting July 4th.
-Indulge your taste buds at the Adirondack Winery, where for only $15 you can savor a signature tasting of seven wines and take home a branded wine glass.
+Transport yourself back in time to 18th-century living at Fort William Henry (pictured) and tour the site where two world powers fought for control of North America. (admission $9-$23.40) Rock out to free live music Fridays at the Lake at Shepard Park, and take in a free fireworks show on Thursdays starting July 4th.
+Indulge your taste buds at the Adirondack Winery, where for only $16 you can savor a signature tasting of seven wines and take home a branded wine glass.

 Capital-Saratoga